ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/_assignments/pa1.md

   choosing one of tabs vs. spaces and sticking with it (you don't have to worry about changing any support code to match your style)

-  Eclipse has some great auto-formatting options.
-Consider using the “Source...”
-“Format” option to automatically format your code.
+  VSCode has some great auto-formatting options.
+Consider right clicking, and choosing "Format Document" option to automatically format your code.
 If you use a different editor, I recommend searching for ways to automate this process for yourself on the Web.